boltops-tools/lono/docs/_docs/tutorials/ec2/params.md

 ### Param Files

-With lono, you can specify CloudFormation parameters with simple formatted `key=value` env-like file instead of the CloudFormation's normal json format.
+With lono, you can specify CloudFormation parameters with simple formatted `key=value` env-like file instead of the CloudFormation's normal JSON format.
 Let's take a closer look at the params file we've been using so far.
 The `config/params/base/ec2.txt` file looks like this:

 ```
 KeyName=default